silviamaggi/silviamaggi/README.md

 # Hi, I'm Silvia 👋

+A web designer and developer focused on _usability, accessibility and information architecture_.

+An expert in HTML, CSS and designing with web standards since 2004, I make websites using Jekyll and WordPress.
+Curator of the inspiration series _Design, Digested_.
+Photography is my life-long passion.

-I started my career as a **designer and developer** focussing on *usability, accessibility and information architecture*.
-For nine years, I lived in the UK, where I co-founded the web agency UI Farm and worked for clients spanning several industries, such as **banking, retail and energy**.
+For nine years I lived in the UK, where I co-founded the web agency UI Farm and worked for clients spanning several industries, such as banking, retail and energy.

-My mission is to create meaningful interactions that serve people and businesses best, through considerate, research-based design.
-I offer **UX consultancy** (problem-finding, research-based prototypes), **design and development** of apps and websites.

 😄 **Pronouns**: she/her